aarnold45/Project--1/README.md

   - _TODO: Enter the playbook file.

--ELK install
++ELK install
--Metricbeat playbook
++Metricbeat playbook
--Filebeat playbook
++Filebeat playbook

 This document contains the following details:
 - Description of the Topology